 Beef should have a coarse marbling of milky white fat running through it.
 If the marbling is minimal or if the fat has a brown or yellow tint (a sign of old, dry meat), avoid it.
 Also avoid meat with large clumps of fat within the flesh.
-The thin marbling will melt and give the flesh richness and juiciness; the large clumps can be greasy and cause flare-ups.
+Thin marbling will melt and give the flesh richness and juiciness; large clumps of fat can be greasy and cause flare-ups.

-The surface should be moist, but not wet or sticky.
+The surface should be moist but not wet or sticky.
 A cut of meat that has been individually wrapped should not have much liquid in the package.
-That would indicate that the meat had been frozen and thawed.
+Liquid would indicate that the meat has been frozen and thawed.